nuts-foundation/nuts-node/docs/pages/deployment/security-considerations.rst

 - ``/oauth2/{subjectID}/response``

 To prevent malicious uploads, you MUST limit the size of the requests.
+As a safeguard, the Nuts node will also limit the size of request bodies.

 For example, Nginx has a configuration directive to limit the size of the request body: